Yann39/self-hosted/README.md

 > [!NOTE]
 > Actually as Traefik will be accessible only from local network and through VPN, we don't really need to set up basic authentication,
-> but it's more for demonstration, and it's always better to have 2 layers of security than one :)
+> but it's more for demonstration, and it's always better to have 2 layers of security than one.

 ### TLS certificates